 1.1 Isolate infected or potentially infected individuals

-- Support self-employed who are ill.
+- Financially support self-employed who are ill.

 1.2 Increase home confinement across society